 Endocannabinoids (or endogenous cannabinoids) – These are naturally produced in the human body.

 Phytocannabinoids – These are extracted from the cannabis (hemp) plant.

 CBD is a phytocannabinoid that works by interacting with our endocannabinoid system (ECS).
 Your ECS is made up of cannabinoid receptors known as CB1 and CB2 receptors that are spread all throughout your body.

 So what does all this mean?
 What does the ECS actually do?
 Well, influential scientists, Dr. Vincenzo Di Marzo summarized its functions as: “relax, eat, sleep, forget, and protect.”

 This is just a snappy and concise way of saying that the ECS regulates:

 It goes without saying that the ECS is incredibly important.
 If it is functioning properly, then your body will be in a state of harmony and balance known as homeostasis.
 Taking CBD regularly helps keep your cannabinoid levels healthy, thus promoting your homeostatic state.

 Why Do People Take CBD Oil?

 With that being said, many people take CBD to promote their overall health and wellness.
-CBD is known for its calming effects and its ability to reduce soreness.
-Many claim it increases mental clarity and helps support mental wellbeing.
-While others use it for digestive issues or for a better night’s rest.
+CBD is known for its calming effects.
+Many claim it increases clarity and helps support mental wellbeing.
+While others use it for a better night’s rest.
 The list of CBD’s benefits is lengthy.
 It’s important to remember that all CBD research is ongoing, but so far the results are very promising!